Are Mushrooms Legal in Texas? What to Know (2025)

 Psilocybin is a naturally occurring psychoactive compound found in over 200 species of fungi, most commonly in Psilocybe cubensis, Psilocybe semilanceata, and Psilocybe cyanescens.
 When ingested, psilocybin is metabolized into psilocin, a compound that interacts with serotonin receptors in the brain, particularly the 5-HT2A receptor.
 This interaction induces altered states of consciousness, including changes in mood, perception, and cognition.
 Historically, mushrooms have been used for centuries in spiritual and healing ceremonies by indigenous cultures in Mesoamerica.
 Only recently has modern scientific research turned its focus to psilocybin’s potential therapeutic applications.

 Are Mushrooms Legal in Texas?
+Status and Laws

-Psilocybin mushrooms are illegal in Texas, classified under Penalty Group 2-A of the Texas Controlled Substances Act.
+As of April 2025, psilocybin mushrooms are illegal in Texas, classified under Penalty Group 2-A of the Texas Controlled Substances Act.
 This classification includes psilocybin alongside other hallucinogens, marking it as a substance with strict penalties for possession, cultivation, or distribution.
 Texas law does not differentiate between personal use or intent to sell, meaning even small amounts of psilocybin mushrooms can result in felony charges.
 Legislative efforts to decriminalize or legalize psilocybin in the state have been introduced, but none have succeeded in altering its legal status.

 Sign up for Odyssey to stay in the loop on future legal, professionally-guided psychedelic experiences in Texas.